Recordings of Xârâgurè: An Austronesian language of Southern New Caledonia

 These recordings on Xârâgurè are valuable for the community.
 They keep the memory of the language’s specificity with respect to Xârâcùù, a more vibrant language that currently tends to dominate – along with French – in the village of Thio.

-The Xârâgurè deposit of video recordings concerns:
+The Xârâgurè collection of video recordings concerns:

 - traditional activities (the staking of yams),